2-Methylanthraquinone

-2-Methylanthraquinone, an organic compound, is a methylated derivative of anthraquinone.
+2-Methylanthraquinone, also known as β-methylanthraquinone and tectoquinone, is an organic compound which is a methylated derivative of anthraquinone.
 An off-white solid, it is an important precursor to many dyes.
+It is present in the wood of the teak tree, where it gives the tree resistance to insects.

 Synthesis and reactions

-The compound is produced by the reaction of phthalic anhydride and toluene.
+The compound is produced by a double electrophilic aromatic substitution reaction of toluene with phthalic anhydride.

 It can be chlorinated to give 1-chloro-2-methylanthraquinone.
 Nitration gives 1-nitro-2-methylanthraquinone, which can be reduced to 1-amino-2-methyl derivative.
 Oxidation of the methyl group gives anthraquinone-2-carboxylic acid.